-GEOMIND: A hybrid generative artificial intelligence for geopolymer design and optimization
+GEOMIND: a hybrid generative artificial intelligence model for geopolymer design and optimization

 Abstract

 Geopolymers are an emerging class of eco-friendly materials with a wide range of applications.
-Nevertheless, achieving compounds for a specific application requires extensive experimental efforts on finding the accurate formulation of precursors.
-Using artificial intelligence, we tackle the challenge task of formulating accurate geopolymer mixtures that meets a predefined set of properties that the final materials should feature.
-This task, goes beyond the prediction of materials properties and focuses on the actual materials design.
+Nevertheless, achieving compounds for a specific application requires extensive experimental efforts in finding the accurate formulation of precursors.
+Using artificial intelligence, we tackle the challenging task of formulating accurate geopolymer mixtures that meets a predefined set of properties that the final materials should feature.
+This task goes beyond the prediction of materials' properties and focuses on the actual material design.
 To this end, we build a high-quality in-house experimental database of geopolymer formulations and their physical properties.
-We develop a customly trained machine learning framework based on two variational autoencoder modules.
-The first, predicts the formulations that correspond to an array of target properties, and the second, corrects the requested properties to better match the predicted formulation.
-Furthermore, our model embeds a geopolymer feasibility bloc that ensures that the predicted materials can be synthetized.
+We develop a customized trained machine learning framework based on two variational autoencoder modules.
+The first predicts the formulations that correspond to an array of target properties and the second corrects the requested properties to better match the predicted formulation.
+Furthermore, our model embeds a geopolymer feasibility bloc that ensures that the predicted materials can be synthesized.
 Overall, this framework is able to predict formulations and their corresponding properties with less than 10% error bar on a set of key properties of the final material encompassing the viscosity, the density and the compressive strength.
-The suggested methodology outperforms state of the art methods such as XGBR and Bayesian optimization, thereby paving the way for the systematic application of AI-based materials design in the development of eco-friendly novel materials for different applications.
+The suggested methodology paves the way for the systematic application of AI-based materials design in the development of eco-friendly novel materials for different applications.

 Supplementary files